Huguitis/aoi.js-documentation/src/functions/Calling/createFile.md

 ---
 title: $createFile
-description: $createFile will create a file.
+description: $createFile will create a file attachment.
 id: createFile
 ---

-`$createFile` will create a file.
+`$createFile` will create a file attachment.

 ## Usage